box/developer.box.com/content/guides/embed/ui-elements/open-with.md

 to open content locally.

 - Requests must use a secure connection (from an `https` domain)
-- The application's domain must be whitelisted by Box Tools.
+- The application's domain must be allowed by Box Tools.
 Instructions can be found [here][custom-domains].
 The ideal workflow is to bundle these steps within an installer that also installs Box Tools.
 - Safari requires a browser extension to connect to box tools.
 More details can